v3rc/v3rc/README.md

 - 👋 Hi, I’m @v3rc
-- 👀 I’m interested in many things :P
+- 👀 I’m interested in Cybersecurity and DevSecOps :P
-- It's nice to be here after a while :)
+- It's nice to be here :)

 ⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⠿⠿⢿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿
 ⣿⣿⣿⣿⣿⣿⣿⠛⢩⣴⣶⣶⣶⣌⠙⠫⠛⢋⣭⣤⣤⣤⣤⡙⣿⣿⣿⣿⣿⣿